raspberrypi-guide/raspberrypi-guide.github.io/docs/networking/create-static-ip-address.md

 title: Set up a static IP-address
 parent: Networking
 nav_order: 5
-permalink: /networking/create-static-ip-address
+permalink: /networking/set-up-static-ip-address
 comments: true
 ---

-# Setting-up a static IP-address on the Raspberry Pi
+# Set up a static IP-address on the Raspberry Pi
 {: .no_toc }

 By default, the Raspberry Pi will get a dynamically allocated IP-address, meaning it changes as you restart it or potentially when new devices are added to the network.
 To make it easier to connect and have a more stable connection I recommend to set up a static IP address.